History of the transistor: First working transistor

 The Bell team made many attempts to build such a system with various tools, but generally failed.
-Setups where the contacts were close enough were invariably as fragile as the original cat's whisker detectors had been, and would work briefly, if at all.
+Setups where the contacts were close enough were invariably as fragile as the original cat's whisker detectors had been, and would only work briefly, if at all.
 Eventually they had a practical breakthrough.
 A piece of gold foil was glued to the edge of a triangular plastic wedge, and then the foil was sliced with a razor at the tip of the triangle.
 The result was two very closely spaced contacts of gold.
 When the plastic was pushed down onto the surface of a crystal and voltage applied to the other side (on the base of the crystal), current started to flow from one contact to the other as the base voltage pushed the electrons away from the base towards the other side near the contacts.
 The point-contact transistor had been invented.

-On 15 December 1947, "When the points were very close together got voltage amp about 2 but not power amp.
+From Walter Brattain's laboratory notebook entry of December 15, 1947, "When the points were very close together got voltage amp about 2 but not power amp.
 This voltage amplification was independent of frequency 10 to 10,000 cycles".

-On 16 December 1947, "Using this double point contact, contact was made to a germanium surface that had been anodized to 90 volts, electrolyte washed off in H2O and then had some gold spots evaporated on it.
+And in the December 16, 1947 notes, "Using this double point contact, contact was made to a germanium surface that had been anodized to 90 volts, electrolyte washed off in H2O and then had some gold spots evaporated on it.
 The gold contacts were pressed down on the bare surface.
 Both gold contacts to the surface rectified nicely...
 The separation between points was about 4x10−3 cm.
 One point was used as a grid and the other point as a plate.
 The bias (D.C.) on the grid had to be positive to get amplification... power gain 1.3 voltage gain 15 on a plate bias of about 15 volts".